Any business that sells cigarettes at wholesale in Idaho and delivery sellers must have a cigarette tax permit and file monthly cigarette tax returns.

 The state has the authority to seize illegal cigarettes.
 However, the Tax Commission understands it can be difficult to keep up with the requirements of all agencies that regulate cigarettes and other tobacco products in Idaho.
 If you violate the law, we'll make every effort to work with you to resolve your issue.
 In many cases, you can voluntarily turn over illegal cigarettes to the Tax Commission.

-If you sell cigarettes and smokeless tobacco products, you must follow the Prevent All Cigarette Trafficking (PACT) Act.
+If you sell cigarettes, electronic nicotine delivery systems (ENDS), and smokeless tobacco products, you must follow the Prevent All Cigarette Trafficking (PACT) Act.
 This federal law went into effect July 1, 2010, and requires you to register with Idaho, submit monthly reports, and meet certain requirements.
 See our PACT Act Web page for details.

 The Idaho State Tax Commission collects and enforces cigarette and tobacco taxes.
 The Idaho Attorney General's Office ensures that tobacco manufacturers comply with Idaho's MSA Act and MSA Complementary Act.
 The Idaho Department of Health and Welfare regulates retail sales of tobacco products.
 The State Fire Marshal manages Idaho's Fire Standard Compliant (FSC) cigarette program.
 The U.S. Department of the Treasury, the U.S. Food and Drug Administration, the U.S. Attorney General, and many tribal governments also regulate tobacco in Idaho.